Collection Development Policy

 Collection Development staff oversee the selection of materials that meet the Material Selection Plan and the Collection Development Plan.
 They are responsible for choosing, replacing and deselecting materials that reflect community demand and library service roles, while keeping the collection in good condition.

-The Public Services Librarian oversees the information sources made available to the public through the Internet.
+The Public Services and Technology Librarian oversees the information sources made available to the public through the Internet.

 All staff members and the general public may recommend material for consideration.